jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Bluemix Dashboard][6]

-Clicking **Create an Application** lets you choose different kinds of Runtimes (like Java or Ruby), Services (such as DataCache or Mongo) and Boilerplates, which are essentially pre-configured application templates that are great ways to get started.
+Clicking **CREATE AN APP** lets you choose different kinds of Runtimes (like Java or Ruby), Services (such as DataCache or Mongo) and Boilerplates, which are essentially pre-configured application templates that are great ways to get started.
 Select the **Java Web Starter** Boilerplate, which opens a panel that displays more information about what it does:

 ![Bluemix Java Web Starter][7]

 As you can see, the application is a simple Java Web server that includes some example code that demonstrates the IBM DataCache Service.
 Let's try it!

-At this point, you're just two clicks away from having a running application:
+At this point, you're just a few clicks away from having a running application.

-  1. Click **CREATE APPLICATION**
-  2. In the Create application window, fill in the **Name** and **Host** fields, and click **CREATE**.
+In the *Create an app* panel, enter a **Name** for your app.
+Enter a different host if Bluemix indicates that a host route is taken (or if you just want a host that's different from the app name).
 ![Bluemix Create App dialog][8]

-The **Name** is a simple name you can use to find this application the next time you come back to the Bluemix dashboard. **Host** partially defines the URL (the rest comes Bluemix itself) that lets you access your new app from the Internet.
+The **Name** is a simple name you can use to find this application the next time you come back to the Bluemix dashboard. **Host** partially defines the URL (the rest comes from Bluemix itself) that lets you access your new app from the Internet.
 As you probably guessed, this URL must be unique, since the URL space is shared amongst all users.
+Your default space should be okay, and you can leave the Datacache **Plan** set to *Free.*

 That's all there is to it!
 It takes a short while for the application to start up, but once it does a tile on the dashboard shows it running.